Barbell Workouts to

 - Wide Grip Bench Press

-- Barbell Bull Overs
+- Barbell Pull Overs

-Barbell Workout 1
+Barbell Complex Workout 1

 This workout routine requires you to be somewhat good at the Olympic lifts.
 For both the Front Press or Shoulder press and the front squat you are required to clean the bar to your shoulders to start the exercise.
 If you are not good at the Olympic lifts or don’t have a squat rack look at workout routine 2 below.